hashkat/hashkat/docs/installation.md

     `hashkat`

-    The program should run without errors, however, if it does not it is most likely just due to the lack of several packages on your computer.
-Step 17 outlines how to install these packages.

-19. The simulation may not run due to the lack of the 'CMake' package.
-You can install it into your computer in the following manner:

-    * **CMake** - `sudo apt-get install cmake`

-20. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualization of collected data.
+21. It is also recommended to download and install [Gephi](http://gephi.github.io/) from their website to use for visualization of collected data.